 Class definition is a set of member definitions that is described between the class and the endclass.
 It decide class status and behaviour.

-It can use the abbreviation ec instead of endclass.
+You can use the abbreviation ec instead of endclass.

-Class name have to be specified after the class.
-The naming rule of class name is same as an identifier.
+Class-name have to be specified after the class.
+The naming rule of class-name is same as an identifier.
 A field declaration decides about the state of the class.
 A fitter, setter, getter, and method definition decide about behavior of the class.

 Access control of class

 In Rice, there is not the class access modifier such as the object-oriented language.
 Namely, a class in the Rice is always accessible, and it can generate anywhere.